codydehaan/Cody-deHaan-Capstone/README.md

         # Each road stripe is w=20 and h=10
     ```

-    **These three functions support the game's user experience and flow.
+    **Sections 12-14 are dedicated to functions.
+These three functions support the game's user experience and flow.
 The game_instructions() function introduces the player to the controls and objective with clear, centered messages shown one at a time.
 The show_countdown() function builds anticipation and readiness by displaying a timed countdown before gameplay begins.
 The reset_game() function reinitializes all key game state variables, allowing the player to restart from the beginning after a win or loss.
 Together, these functions manage game pacing, player guidance, and replayability, ensuring a smooth and engaging experience.**

 12. Game Instructions Function
     ```sh